LukasBoril/Rest_api_springBoot_tutorial/readme/liquibase.md

 <br/>

-##  Project Structure for Liquibase Migration
+##  Project Structure for the Liquibase Migration

-Create in the resource folder a directory db/changelog and db/changelog-option2
+Create in the resource folder a directory _db/changelog_ and _db/changelog-option2_.

 <br/>